 The Fox and Grapes, York Road, Leeds, West Yorkshire, LS15 4NJ.

 If it’s views you’re after, look no further than The Bankhouse Inn between Pudsey and Gildersome.
 Situated on a hill that overlooks Leeds, this country pub is a summer’s day dream that’s only minutes from the city.
 It’s got great local beer on offer as well as wines, cocktails and lagers and they go down even better with something from the menu of hearty classics while the Sunday roast could be the excuse you’re looking for to make the most of that vista out front.

 The Bankhouse Inn, 40 Bankhouse Lane, Pudsey, Leeds, West Yorkshire, LS28 8EB.

 The Mustard Pot

 The Mustard Pot has Chapel Allerton’s top beer garden, making it well worth a visit to the Leeds suburb.
 The family-friendly pub has a great little spot with a big swathe of grass out front with benches and tables to take a seat at.
-It’s the perfect area to enjoy something from the pub’s bar which is well stocked with local ales, spirits and wines, and if you need something to soak it all up, they’ve got a decent menu of pub classics to tuck into – the pie of the day always goes down well.
+It’s the perfect area to enjoy something from the pub’s bar which is well stocked with local ales, spirits and wine, and if you need something to soak it all up, they’ve got a decent menu of pub classics to tuck into – their range of pies always go down well.

 The Mustard Pot, 20 Stainbeck Lane, Chapel Allerton, Leeds, West Yorkshire, LS7 3QY.